chrisdjscott/RemoteJobManager/docs/one_time_setup.rst

     # verify the endpoint is running and obtain the endpoint id
     funcx-endpoint list

-Make a note of the endpoint id that shows up in the list command, you will need it during :doc:`configuration`.
+Make a note of the *Endpoint ID* that shows up in the list command, you will need it during :doc:`configuration`.
 The output from list will look something like follows:

-Note: we are effectively just using funcX as a Slurm API (running Slurm commands on the remote machine), so the *default* endpoint running on a login node is entirely appropriate and sufficient.

-Also note: after running the above commands, it is safe to close the window, SSH connection, Jupyter session, etc. - funcX daemonises the process running the endpoint so it is no longer attached to the running session.

 .. code-block:: bash